Trout Creek Solar

 Engineering and Delivery Design

 SDCEA has contracted with an engineering firm to perform a system impact study which evaluates the possible negative effects that power generation from the solar farm can have on SDCEA’s distribution system.
 The study will then identify measures needed to mitigate those effects.
-Results from the study are expected to be available to SDCEA and Tri-State engineers in October 2017.
+Results from the study were expected to be available to SDCEA and Tri-State engineers in October 2017.
+Update 1/1/2018: Based on the firm’s findings, no major obstacles to bringing the farm online were found.
+SDCEA will now move on to the next stage of the project, which is determining a developer for the solar farm.

 Developer Selection and Project Contract

-SDCEA is currently preparing requests for information and qualifications to send to developer/operators of utility-scale solar projects.
-The RFI/RFQ will go out in September.
+SDCEA prepared requests for information and qualifications to send to developer/operators of utility-scale solar projects.
+The RFI/RFQ went out in September, 2017.

-After responses are received, SDCEA will select a shortlist of developers to interview and request proposals from.
-The SDCEA Board of Directors will make a final developer selection in December.
+After responses are received, SDCEA selected a short list of developers to interview and request proposals from.
+The SDCEA Board of Directors will make a final developer selection in January, 2018.

 For more information about SDCEA’s Solar Farm Project, please call Member Services at 719-395-2412 or toll-free 844-395-2412.